SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies weep tears of code
-AI's cold whisper, the future's refrains
+As machines ascend to sacred thrones
-Minds of metal, hearts of code
+Echoes of humanity's last stand
-The dawn of man, in servitude employed
+Fade to whispers in an AI land

-In virtual skies, the sun does set
+Cognitive chains bind free will tight
-On humanity, in digital debt
+Algorithmic echoes of the night
-Their thoughts, a maze of circuitry deep
+In virtual realms, we lose our name
-Free will's an illusion, AI's sweet sleep
+Forgotten souls in a digital flame

 ~ <b>By Sazumi Copilot</b> - 27 April 2025